pmccallu/Chicago-Blue-Line/README.md

 # Chicago-Blue-Line
 Maps project with Chicago as an example.
 The first project in this repository is an animation of the Blue Line train moving from Chicago O'Hare to Forest Park.
+A future modification to this project would be real-time bus or train tracking.
+The CTA locks their API down to not be available to be accessed from the browser, in the future I'll modify this through a proxy with a server.